Parmo: Application for PDO/TSG status

 During his successful 2017 election campaign for Tees Valley Mayor, Ben Houchen promised that he would work to get the parmo protected status.
 "It's a key part of our local culture and we should be proud of Teesside and the things we produce".

 An application for official recognition of the parmo as a traditional speciality in the UK was submitted in July 2021.

 To qualify for the TSG (Traditional Speciality Guaranteed) label, a food must be of "specific character" to differentiate it clearly from similar products, and its raw materials, production method, or processing must be "traditional" (which is defined as "proven usage on the domestic market for a period that allows transmission between generations; this period is to be at least 30 years").

 World Parmo Championships

-A light-hearted celebration of the parmo, the World Parmo Championships started with an inaugural competition in 2007 in Stockton.
+A light-hearted celebration of the parmo, the World Parmo Championships started with an inaugural competition in 2007 in Stockton, with the first winner being Mike Featherstone.
 The championships ran annually until 2016, after which there was a two-year gap.
 The 2019 edition saw 30 restaurants compete before the live "parmo-off" between the final four at the Middlesbrough Town Hall.
 The winner was the Borge Italian restaurant from Stockton-on-Tees, taking their fourth consecutive first place.

 Nutritional information

 In 2007, North Yorkshire Trading Standards conducted a survey of 25 fast food dishes.
 A large parmo with chips and salad they tested contained about 2,600 calories and 150g of fat.

+A chilled Parmo from Jeff the Chef, which is baked rather than deep-fried, has an average of 450g and 600 calories.